-If you are looking to transfer from a different school, you are eligible to receive transfer student scholarship.
-These awards range $6,500 – $20,000 per year.
-If you want to get the higher end of this award, you want to have a great GPA at your previous institution as well as having good SAT/ACT scores on high school GPA.
+If you are looking to transfer from a different school, you are eligible to receive a scholarship.
+These awards range from $6,500 – $20,000 per year.
+If you want to get the higher end of this award, you want to have a great GPA at your previous institution as well as having good SAT/ACT scores.

-Please note that there is no separate scholarship application for this scholarship.
+Please note that there is no separate scholarship application for this scholarship offered by Quinnipiac University.
 All transfer applicants will be considered and will be notified if they will receive this scholarship.

 3. Special Scholarships

 Quinnipiac University offers scholarships that are specific to certain types of people.
 Some are based on talent, and some are simply based on your siblings attending Quinnipiac University!
-Let’s take a look at these scholarships.
+Let’s take a quick look at these QU merit-based awards.

 A. Athletic Scholarships

-As a Division I school, Quinnipiac University offers generous sums of scholarships to attract high-performing athletes.
-As stated earlier, if you are competitive for D1 team, make sure to apply!
+As a Division I Member, Quinnipiac University offers generous sums of scholarships to attract high-performing athletes.
+As stated earlier, if you want to compete in Division I, make sure to apply!

 B. Theater Scholarships

-Quinnipiac University also has scholarships for Theater majors.
+Quinnipiac University Scholarships are also available to theater majors.
 The scholarship amount varies according to your previous performance, interviews, portfolios, and try-outs.
 So, if you want to pursue majoring in theater, definitely consider applying for this scholarship.